The Great British Story: A People's History: Episode three: The Norman Yoke

 11th century England was one of the wealthiest countries in Europe.
 This made it ripe for conquest by the Normans who wiped out almost all English nobility, thus forcing the ordinary people under the control of French speaking Barons.
 They maintained rule from hundreds of Motte-and-bailey castles making no attempt to mix with the English for three or four generations.
 Under this new rule England prospered, trading from new cities such as Bristol that traded in everything, including sending Welsh and English slaves to moorish Spain.
 Bristol was used as the starting point to invade southern Wales and later Ireland.
-By 1214 the oppression of the king led to unrest by the ordinary people reflected by their Barons who had become more English than Norman that they forced the King to sign the Magna Carta which secured rights based on Anglo-Saxon laws for freemen who in feudal England were an elite minority.
+By 1214 the oppression of the king led to unrest by the ordinary people reflected by their Barons who had become more English than Norman that they forced the King to sign Magna Carta which secured rights based on Anglo-Saxon laws for freemen who in feudal England were an elite minority.
 The episode ends with the beginning of democracy in England with the short lived rise of Simon de Montfort, an Anglo-Norman nobleman, who led the barons' rebellion against King Henry III during the Second Barons' War of 1263–4.